Orlando Bosch: Career

 Bosch had left Cuba in July 1960 after helping to organize a failed anti-Castro rebellion in the Escambray Mountains, and continued participating in anti-Castro activities after moving to Miami.
 Bosch helped organize the Movimiento Insurreccional de Recuperacion Revolucionaria (Insurrectional Movement of Revolutionary Recovery, MIRR), which conducted attacks on factories and sugar mills in Cuba, and claimed to be responsible for 11 bombing attacks against government property.
-From January to November 1962, and again in November 1963, Bosch was in contact with the US Central Intelligence Agency (CIA).
+From January to November 1962, and again in November 1963, Bosch was in contact with the U.S. Central Intelligence Agency (CIA).
 On the first occasion, Bosch was intended to help plan infiltration efforts into Cuba, and obtained supplies and safe houses for the team; on the second, Bosch sought funding for airstrikes against Cuba, which the CIA refused.
 A CIA memorandum from 1976 described Bosch as "General Coordinator" of the MIRR at the time of his contact with the CIA.
+In 1963 Bosch published the pamphlet The Tragedy of Cuba, wherein he argued that President Kennedy had betrayed the exiles.

 Arrests in Florida and Venezuela

 Bosch was soon fired from his job for keeping explosives on the hospital property, and was arrested several times for his involvement in a series of plots.
 The first of these was in 1964, when he was caught towing a radio-operated torpedo through rush-hour traffic.
-The next year, Bosch and five others were charged with smuggling bombs out of the US, after a raid by police on a house close to Orlando.
+The next year, Bosch and five others were charged with smuggling bombs out of the U.S., after a raid by police on a house close to Orlando.
 In April 1966 a police roadblock found Bosch transporting bombs made with dynamite; he told them he was taking them to a "secret base where there was a boat we could use to bomb Castro."
 In December of the same year, he was charged with extortion.
-According to a report by the US Department of Justice, Bosch was involved with 30 incidents of terrorism between 1960 and 1968.
+According to a report by the United States Department of Justice, Bosch was involved with 30 incidents of terrorism between 1960 and 1968.

 Bosch was not convicted for his activities until 1968, when he launched an attack on a Polish freighter.
 Standing on a bridge over Biscayne Bay, he fired a shell at the ship from a 57 mm homemade bazooka.
 Bosch was also charged with sending telegrams to the governments of Britain and Mexico, threatening to destroy ships from those countries.
 During his defense, Bosch stated that he believed the ship was headed to Cuba.
 Bosch was sentenced to ten years in prison; delivering the judgement, the judge stated that Bosch had "long professed the use of violence to achieve his aims in flagrant disregard of the laws of the United States".
 In the trial, the government described Bosch as a member of the terrorist organization Cuban Power, that claimed responsibility for "dozens of bombings and assassination attempts".
 Eight others, all described as members of the same group, were also convicted.
 Among those testifying against Bosch was FBI informant Ricardo Morales.